hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-javascript-docs.md

                 Hi everyone, I'm planning to do a larger PR to fill out the docs more, but wanted to make this smaller one to get some initial thoughts on writing style etc.

 I'm also proposing to change the file names 'prerequisites' to 'installation' and 'installation' to 'set up' as it better reflects the written context.
 For example currently in the doc titled set up (but filename installation) it is said that "this guide assumes you have followed the install guides".

-Didn't get around to it in this PR but wanted to mention it in any case.
             </td>
         </tr>
     </table>